1971

 March.
 209 mm of rain fell in 4 days on the Isle of Man.

 June.
-The month was cold (12.4C CET) and wet; it was also very dull.
+The month was cold (12,4C CET) and wet; it was also very dull.
+Across the country it was the coldest since 1828.
 It was particularly wet along the south coast, with four times the averate rainfall around Eastbourne.
 The first week was fairly dry.
 The second week was exceptionally cold and wet, particularly in the south.
 The temperature was only 8C in the Midlands on the 9th, and there was a local frost in the north.
 Rain broke out on the 8th, with snow on the Cairngorms.
 On the 10th a depression gave more rain: 82 mm of rain fell in 36 hours at Ventnor (IOW).
 53.4 mm of rain fell on the 10th at Southampton, the wettest June day there since 1905.
-There was flooding in Bournemouth, and flooding further north on the 11th.
+There was flooding 3' deep in Bournemouth on the 10th, and then there was flooding further north on the 11th.
 There was more very cold, wet weather on the 14th; 60 mm of rain in 36 hours in mid-Kent with temperatures around 10C.
 There was snow on the Pennines, with frosts later.
 More rain on the 18th, and another cool day.
 The second half of the month was a little better.
 At Gorleston (Norfolk) and Stonyhurst (Lancs.) the maximum was less than 15C on 17 days of the month.
 Throughout the month winds were often from the north and east.
 Many places failed to reach 21C once during the month.
-There was flooding, and disruption to traffic and farming.
-Grim stuff.
+There was much flooding, and disruption to traffic and farming.
+Grim stuff which I have completely repressed, although it must have meant a lot of cross-country runs with the sports pitches unavailable.
+Now those I have not repressed.
+A colder June month was though to follow next year.

 August.
 Very slightly beneath average temperature.
 The first two weeks were very unsettled, with some very heavy rain at times, particularly in the south.
 On the 9th, 83 mm of rain was recorded at Neath.
 105 mm of rain fell in County Antrim on the 13th.